About the Napier Initiative

-The Napier Initiative is a partnership between Pilgrim Place and the five undergraduate Claremont Colleges to encourage leadership for social change.
+The Napier Initiative for Creative Change is a partnership between Pilgrim Place and the five undergraduate Claremont Colleges to encourage leadership for social change.
 Inspiration for this particular partnership has come from the lives of two former residents of Pilgrim Place, Davie and Joy Napier, who were much admired across the United States for their prophetic leadership in working for world peace, for a just and inclusive society, and for environmental sustainability.
 Upon the deaths of Joy and Davie, their family, former students, and Pilgrim Place residents honored them by creating a memorial fund dedicated to the fellowships and programs of the Napier Initiative.

-This Napier Initiative offers as its primary programs:
+The Napier Initiative offers two primary programs:

 The Napier Courses

-At the invitation of the colleges faculty, the Napier Initiative has stimulated intergenerational learning in designated courses.
+At the invitation of the colleges' faculty, the Napier Initiative has stimulated intergenerational learning in designated courses.
 "Elder" participants are co-learners with the undergraduate students participating fully in the academic coursework, thus creating a rich intergenerational dynamic that enlivens both students and elders.
 Five Napier courses are offered:

 Effective Learning Across the Lifespan - Claremont McKenna - Fall 2023